anitatruscott02/SQL-Driven-Inventory-Customer-Insights-at-Scott-Supermarket/README.md

 ## Business Questions

 **Generic Questions**
 - How many distinct regions, territories, or cities are represented in the Adventure Works dataset?
+Out of the dataset, I found 10 distinct regions, indicating that Scott Supermarket operates across 10 different territories.
+I will now focus on analyzing regional performance to optimize our local strategies.

 - In which city or territory is each store or branch located?

 **Product Analysis**